magento/devdocs/src/cloud/cdn/fastly-vcl-allowlist.md

 The following example shows how to use a custom VCL snippet with a [Fastly Access Control List (ACL)](https://docs.fastly.com/guides/access-control-lists/about-acls) to secure access to the Admin UI for a {{ site.data.var.ece }} project environment.
 When you add the custom VCL snippet to the Cloud environment, Fastly allows only requests from IP addresses included in the ACL.

 {:.bs-callout-tip}
-For Staging and Integration environments that should not be publicly accessible, you can use the HTTP access control option available in the [Magento Cloud Project UI]({{site.baseurl}}/cloud/project/project-webint-branch.html#security) to manage access to the entire site by IP address.
+For Staging and Integration environments that should not be publicly accessible, you can use the HTTP access control option available in the [Project Web Interface]({{site.baseurl}}/cloud/project/project-webint-branch.html#security) to manage access to the entire site by IP address.

 **Prerequisites:**